balaam/slate/source/index.html.md

 The Dinodeck engine is usually called ***dinodeck_win.exe*** on windows and ***dinodeck_mac*** on mac.
 When executed dinodeck does the following:

 1. Checks the local directory for **settings.lua**.
-2. If **settings.lua** doesn't exist in the local directory, it will attempt to look inside ***data.7z*** in the local directory and see if the file exists in that.
+2. If **settings.lua** doesn't exist in the local directory, it attempts to look inside ***data.7z*** to check if the file exists there.
 This is true for all files it attempts to load.
 3. Reads settings.lua and creates a window to display graphics and a console to display debugging information.
 4. Loads a manifest file specified in the **settings.lua** file.
 This is usually **manifest.lua**
 5. The manifest is a list of assets: code files, fonts, textures, sounds etc. These are loaded into memory.